Access our parks and greenspace

-The Land Reform (Scotland) Act 2003 introduced new access rights to most land throughout Scotland.
-The Act and the accompanying Scottish Outdoor Access Code set out how to enjoy the outdoors and manage land responsibly.
-Users of Edinburgh's parks and greenspaces are expected to enjoy them responsibly.
+The Land Reform (Scotland) Act 2003 introduced access rights to most land throughout Scotland.
+The act, and the accompanying Scottish Outdoor Access Code, set out how to enjoy the outdoors and manage land responsibly.
+Users of Edinburgh's parks and greenspaces should enjoy them responsibly.

 Management rules for parks and green spaces

 We have a duty under the Land Reform Act to uphold and promote access rights.
 To do this and ensure park users behave responsibly, we have introduced management rules for public parks and green spaces.

 - rights of way